 See Contact page for information on how to contact the school office.

-The school office will be manned during the school day, except for a Friday afternoon when the school is closed to everyone except keyworker children, for cleaning.
+The school office will be manned during the school day, Monday to Friday.

 You can leave a voicemail for the office to pick up at any time, or send us an email at email@example.com